Efficient Attention

 Native Sparse Attention

 Native Sparse Attention (NSA) (Yuan et al., 2025) (Yuan et al., 2025) introduced a hardware-aligned sparse attention mechanism that combines compressed global attention with fine-grained token selection.
-NSA achieves significant speedups over full attention while maintaining quality on long-context tasks, demonstrating that sparse attention patterns can be designed to be both algorithmically efficient and hardware-friendly on modern GPU architectures.
+NSA reports substantial speedups over full attention on 64K-length sequences across decoding, forward, and backward passes while maintaining quality on long-context tasks, demonstrating that sparse attention patterns can be designed to be both algorithmically efficient and hardware-friendly on modern GPU architectures.
+As an approximate (sparse) method, however, it forgoes the exactness of full attention: its quality depends on the compression and token-selection heuristics, and realizing the speedups requires the hardware-aligned kernel design rather than a drop-in replacement for dense attention.

 References